-Note: The Color Replacement feature is available only in Fiery ImageViewer 4.0 and later.
+Note: The Color Replacement feature is available only in Fiery ImageViewer 4.0 and later when connected to Fiery servers with FS350/350 Pro or later system software.

 You can enter color tint values to be replaced or can select the original color to replace with the eye dropper.
-You can then enter a color replacement tint value or sample replacement color with the eye dropper.
-The order of color replacements may be changed, and individual replacements can be hidden or deleted.
+You can then enter a color replacement tint value, sample replacement color with the eye dropper, or replace using an existing Fiery spot color.
+The order of color replacements may be changed, and individual replacements can be shown or hidden with the eye icon.